PoS Validator

 2. Clone the repository:

-git clone https://github.com/vana-com/vana.git
+git clone https://github.com/vana-com/vana-private.gitcd vana-private

 3. Configure your environment: